Information for Students Entering Fall 2024

 Offers of financial support from the department for new (incoming) students are made at the time of admission.
 Upon accepting your admission offer, regardless of whether you received a financial award or not, you will be eligible to apply for other departmental support opportunities as they arise.
 We always notify all students when new opportunities become available, and how to apply for them; you don’t need to submit any additional applications at this time.

-All U.S. citizens and Permanent Residents should also submit a completed Free Application for Federal Student Aid (FAFSA) as quickly as possible, even if you don’t intend to take out student loans.
+All eligible students are strongly encouraged to submit a completed Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) as quickly as possible, even if you don’t intend to take out student loans.
 You can decide later whether to accept aid for which you are eligible.
-A FAFSA is required for certain campus-based funds (e.g., Graduate Division Parent Grant, Work-Study.)
+A FAFSA is required for federal aid (e.g., Federal Student Loans)

-What if I’m not eligible to submit a FAFSA?
+What if I’m not eligible to submit a FAFSA or CADAA?

-If you aren’t eligible to submit a FAFSA, visit the following links for information about other possible alternatives:
+If you aren’t eligible to submit a FAFSA or CADAA, visit the following link for information about other possible alternatives:

-If I receive a stipend (such as Child Welfare Scholars) am I still eligible for federal student loans?
+If I receive a workforce program stipend (such as Child Welfare Scholars) or departmental award, am I still eligible for federal student loans?

 Most likely yes, although the total amount you are eligible to borrow may be reduced.
 To learn more, see the publication, Federal Student Loans: Basics for Students.